MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-specify-posting-periods.md

 2. In the **General Ledger Setup** window, define the period by entering dates in the **Allow Posting From** and **Allow Posting To** fields.

 > [!NOTE]
 >   These posting periods apply to the company and to all users.
 To allow for exceptions, you can define different posting periods for specific users in the **User Setup** window.
 These posting periods overrule those specified in the **General Ledger Setup** window.
-For more information, see the "To set up user time constraints" section in [How to: Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see the "To set up user time constraints" section in [Manage Users and Permissions](ui-how-users-permissions.md).

 ## <a name="see-also"></a>See Also
 [Finance](finance.md)